MicrosoftDocs/windows-dev-docs/terminal/panes.md

 ![Windows Terminal create pane](./images/open-panes.gif)
 _Configuration: [Raspberry Ubuntu](./custom-terminal-gallery/raspberry-ubuntu.md)_

 If you would like to change these key bindings, you can create new ones using the `splitPane` action and `vertical`, `horizontal`, or `auto` values for the `split` property in your profiles.json file.
 The `auto` method will choose the direction that gives you the squarest panes.
-To learn more about key bindings, visit the [key bindings page](./customize-settings/key-bindings.md).
+To learn more about key bindings, visit the [Actions page](./customize-settings/actions.md).

 ```json
 { "command": { "action": "splitPane", "split": "vertical" }, "keys": "alt+shift+=" },